X-linked hypophosphatemia: Diagnosis

 The clinical laboratory evaluation of rickets begins with assessing serum calcium, phosphate, and alkaline phosphatase levels.
-In hypophosphatemic rickets, calcium levels may be within or slightly below the reference range; alkaline phosphatase levels will be significantly above the reference range.Biochemically, XLH is recognized by hypophosphatemia.
+In hypophosphatemic rickets, calcium levels may be within or slightly below the reference range; alkaline phosphatase levels will be significantly above the reference range.
+Biochemically, XLH is recognized by hypophosphatemia.

-Carefully evaluate serum phosphate levels in the first year of life, because the concentration reference range for infants (5.0–7.5 mg/dL) is high compared with that for adults (2.7–4.5 mg/dL).
+Serum phosphate levels need to be carefully evaluated in the first year of life, as the concentration reference range for infants (5.0–7.5 mg/dL) is high compared with that for adults (2.7–4.5 mg/dL).

-Serum parathyroid hormone levels are within the reference range or slightly elevated. calcitriol (1,25-(OH)_{2} vitamin D_{3}) levels are low or within the lower reference range.
+Serum parathyroid hormone levels are within the reference range or slightly elevated.
+Calcitriol (1,25-(OH)_{2} vitamin D_{3}) levels are low or within the lower reference range.
 Most importantly, urinary loss of phosphate is above the reference range.

 The renal tubular reabsorption of phosphate (TRP) in X-linked hypophosphatemia is 60%; normal TRP exceeds 90% at the same reduced plasma phosphate concentration.
 The TRP is calculated with the following formula: